Rhialto/MegaPET/README.md

     These are the "2001" machines. `2001.rom` is the appropriate ROM for this, although you probably want to use `2001+ieee.rom` instead.
 It adds a ROM patch, taken from [VICE](https://vice-emu.sourceforge.io/), to make loading from disk drives work.
 For the correct character set, you need `PET2001-chars.rom`.

 -   Basic 2.0
-    The character generator ROM has changed: in upper/lowercase mode, the unshifted characters are now lower case.
+    The character generator ROM has changed: in upper/lowercase mode, the unshifted letters are now lower case.
     *   with N keyboard (Normal, or Graphic) (use `3032.rom`)
     *   with B keyboard (Business, without graphic symbols)	(use `3032b.rom`)

 -   Basic 4.0
     *   with N keyboard (Normal, or Graphic) (`4032n.rom`) or
-    *   with B keyboard (Business, without graphic symbols), (`4032b.rom`) and
+    *   with B keyboard (Business, without graphic symbols), (`4032b.rom`)

+    and

-    *   as upgrade for machines without CRT controller (`-nocrtc` rom files), or
+    *   as upgrade for machines without CRT controller (`*-nocrtc.rom` files), or
-    *   for new machines with CRT controller (default), and
+    *   for new machines with CRT controller (default),

+    and

     *   40 columns (`4032*.rom`), or
     *   80 columns (`8032b.rom`),

     and

     *   50 Hz screen refresh (and IRQ), or
     *   60 Hz screen refresh (and IRQ).

 Fortunately not all combinations exist, but there are still a lot.

--   no CRTC implies 60 Hz and 40 columns.
+-   if there is no CRTC, this implies a screen refresh of 60 Hz and 40 columns.
--   80 columns implies CRTC and B keyboard, although N versions have been made by 3rd parties.
+-   80 columns implies a CRTC must be present, and a B keyboard; although N versions have been made by 3rd parties.

 All the differences in display and keyboard manifest in the "editor" ROM.
 The Basic and Kernal ROMs only come in versions 1, 2 and 4 (apart from 2 cases of bug fixes which I will further ignore).

 Later models are all variants of the 8032 model.
 These include a 64 KB memory expansion (making a 8096) and the 8296 which has 128 KB of memory (essentially the 64 KB memory expansion built-in and using 2 banks of 64 Kbit RAM chips).

 A different and incompatible expansion is the SuperPET a.k.a.
-MicroMainFrame 9000 (an 8032 with an additional 6809 CPU and a *different* 64 KB memory expansion).
+MicroMainFrame 9000: an 8032 with an additional 6809 CPU and ROMs, and a *different* 64 KB memory expansion.

+This document cannot be a complete technical overview of everything PET-related, but this crash-course in the various models hopefully helps you to make sense of the available information on the Internet.

 Programming Info
 ----------------